 Funeral Service will be 11:00AM Thursday, November 5, 2020 at First United Methodist Church in Arkadelphia.
 Visitation will be one hour prior to the service.
 Burial to follow service at Rest Haven Memorial Gardens.

 Due to covid-19: face coverings and social distancing is required.

-To send flowers to the family or plant a tree in memory of Wendell Oscar Evanson, please visit our floral store.
+To send flowers to Wendell's family, please visit our floral store.